ChrisERo/vocab-forager/docs/user-manual.md

 the image above, for instance, the current dictionary selected is "WordReference", which is registered under the language "Español".
 At this point, clicking on a highlighted word, for example "caldo", would display the web-page (https://www.wordreference.com/definicion/caldo)[https://www.wordreference.com/definicion/caldo].
+Note that once a dictionary is selected from the extension popup, it is used to "define" the highlighted-text across all web-pages opened in your browser, not just the tab you are on.

 If, you wish to remove a dictionary or modify it, say the name has a typo or its URL has changed, You would first open the VocabForager main page using te popup and clicking "More Options"